nevakee716/cwPivotTable/help/Help_layout.md

 Put the initial aggregator by default it's count

+### Hidden From Drag Drop

+Allow you to hide some property from the pivot table (these element can still be use for data deriver)

+### Current Date Filter

+The property selected will automatically have the currentDate selected with this format FullYear/FullMonth

+### Hide Column

+If true, the drag&drop column will be hidden

+### Hide Totals

+If true, the totals column and row will be hidden

+### Hide Filter

+If true, the filter column will be hidden

 ## Enable Edit

 You can load Pivot Table Analysis (cols,rows, aggregator, filters ...)